NASA-PDS/lasso-reports/README.md

 Installing this software requires:
 - `git` to be present on the target system
-- `cloc` for SLOC analysis (install via your system's package manager)
+- `cloc` for SLOC analysis (install via your system's package manager, e.g. Homebrew)
 - A GitHub personal access token (for accessing private repositories)